Martin Jones (cricketer)

-Martin Craig Jones (born 8 November 1985) Also known as Martin Olson Jones is an English cricketer.
+Martin Craig Jones (born 8 November 1985) is an English cricketer.
 Jones is a right-handed batsman who bowls right-arm medium-fast.
 He was born in Bristol.

 While studying for his degree at Durham University, Jones made a single first-class appearance for Durham UCCE against Nottinghamshire in 2006.
 In this match, he was dismissed in the university's only innings for a single run by Ian Salisbury.
 He also bowled a total of 16 wicket-less overs in this match.